apache/activemq-website/src/components/classic/documentation/outbound-communication.md

 [Connectivity](connectivity) > [Containers](containers) > [JBoss Integration](jboss-integration) > [Outbound Communication](JBoss Integration/outbound-communication)

-Configuring a Session Bean to send messages to ActiveMQ Classic
+Configuring a Session Bean to send messages to ActiveMQ
 -------------------------------------------------------

-In the attached [example application](outbound-communication.data/activemq-jboss-test.zip?version=3&modificationDate=1117021355000&api=v2), the three MDBs use the `SenderEJB` to send JMS messages to an ActiveMQ Classic queue.
+In the attached [example application](outbound-communication.data/activemq-jboss-test.zip?version=3&modificationDate=1117021355000&api=v2), the three MDBs use the `SenderEJB` to send JMS messages to an ActiveMQ queue.
 In this example, I will be explaining how to:

-1. Configure and deploy an ActiveMQ Classic `Queue` to JBoss
+1. Configure and deploy an ActiveMQ `Queue` to JBoss
-2. Configure and deploy an ActiveMQ Classic `QueueConnectionFactory` to JBoss
+2. Configure and deploy an ActiveMQ `QueueConnectionFactory` to JBoss
 3. Configure an EJB, deployed to JBoss, to reference the above two.

 ### The Bean